RhoInc/open-source-handbook/releases/README.md

 - Using JIRA instead of github issues is fairly common in larger projects that implement SCRUM/Agile methodologies.
 - Several projects (like this one!) are primarily for documentation.
 These projects still use github, but generally do not have versioned releases.
+- For small single-developer projects, we are considerably more flexible regarding the one-issue one-branch paradigm in described in github flow.
+In these projects, the developer might just create a single branch for all feature development in an upcoming version.